 Designed by Spanish Engineer Guillermo Brockman, Faro de Punta de Malabrigo was built of masonry in 1891 and completed in 1896 under Jose Garcia who oversaw the construction of the lighthouse.
 The whole structure is said to be inspired by Victorian architecture with a cylindrical brick tower rising at 56 feet (17.1 meters) equipped with solar-powered halogen lamp that flashes three white light every 15 seconds.
 The focal plane (height of the lamp above sea level) is at 184 feet (56 meters).
 It also has a single-storey keeper’s house and a pavilion made of wood and bricks.
 It was built primarily to guide the ships traversing Tayabas Bay and the eastern end of Verde Island Passage.

-The lighthouse stood the test of time.
-It has survived countless storms, earthquakes and even wars.
+The lighthouse stood the test of time which has survived countless storms, earthquakes and even wars.
 It was heavily damaged during World War II when the American Forces machine-gunned the lighthouse thinking that it was used by the Japanese as a garrison.
-It was repaired by the Philippine Coast Guard and the Department of Public Works and Highways after the war but was left in neglect afterwards.
+It was repaired by the Philippine Coast Guard and the Department of Public Works and Highways after the war.
+However, it was left in neglect afterwards.

-Malabrigo Point Lighthouse is just along the road easily accessible from the main town of Lobo which is just approximately six kilometers away, there is no hard trek going there unlike other Spanish era lighthouses in the country.
-There is no regular public transportation going to Malabrigo Point but a tricycle can be rented to take you there for as low as P100 one-way.
+Malabrigo Point Lighthouse is just along the road easily accessible from the main town of Lobo.
+It is just approximately six kilometers away and there is no hard trek going there unlike other Spanish era lighthouses in the country.
+There is no regular public transportation going to Malabrigo Point.
+However, a tricycle can be rented to take you there for as low as P100 one-way.
 What awaits is the imposing beauty of the old yet beautiful lighthouse and the picturesque view that it offers.

 How to Get to Malabrigo Lighthouse